 The chocolate cream filling can be stored in the refrigerator for up to 3 days.

 Do not store it in an airtight container or a bag.
-Once filled, it will lose its crispiness after a while, so serve immediately.
+Once filled, it will lose its crispiness, so serve immediately.

 Airy chocolate flavored cream puffs filled with chocolate pastry cream